AdobeDocs/commerce-cif-documentation/integrations/01-CIF.md

 - CIF provides serverless, microservice-based process and business logic layer for customization and extension of commerce services

-- CIF provides out-of-the-box integrations with Adobe solutions such as AEM, Magento, and Campaign Standard
+- CIF provides out-of-the-box integrations with Adobe solutions such as AEM, and Magento

 ## CIF on Adobe I/O Runtime